 1) Be active

 Be active to Increase your LinkedIn Connections.
-You have to log in and spend at least 5 minutes on LinkedIn every day.
-This is one of the first (and easiest) things you can do to increase your LinkedIn connections.
+You have to log in and spend at least 5 minutes on LinkedIn every day, and this is one of the first (and easiest) things you can do to increase your LinkedIn connections.

-If you have been already managing your job search or professional network with LinkedIn, it won't be hard to keep active.
+If you have already managed your job search or professional network with LinkedIn, it won't be hard to keep active.

-In general, if you are an active user, you will naturally visit other people's profiles more often, putting you on the radar for possible LinkedIn connections.
+In general, if you are an active user, you will naturally visit other people's won't profiles more often, putting you on the radar for possible LinkedIn connections.
+Make sure your profile is not hidden from search engines or partially hidden on LinkedIn.
+This will make your audience engagement go down and may demotivate your journey.

 2) Comment to Attract LinkedIn Connections

 You should comment on posts that are relevant to you.
-You should try to keep your views or ideas that add value to the discussion while commenting rather than sounding like a bot.
+It would help to keep your views or ideas that add value to the discussion while commenting rather than sounding like a bot.
 Write genuine comments that show you have read the content the person or company has shared.

 Another great place to discuss opinions and ideas is on LinkedIn's group discussion boards.
 Commenting will open up conversations with other commentators, with whom you can forge a LinkedIn connection.